antisha-n/crime_and_labor_markets/README.md

 # crime_and_labor_markets
 This repository contains codes to analyzing crime and labor market outcomes in the United Kingdom.
+The project was undertaken while working at the Crime and Policing and Well-being Unit of the Centre for Economic Performance, London School of Economics and Political Science (LSE).
+The research design of the project was executed under the supervision of Tom Kirchmaier, Magdalena Dominguez, Shubhangi Aggarwal, Ekaterina (Katya) Oparina among several others.